 \begin{example}[Compact sample space, continuous densities] If $\Omega$ is compact and $p,q$ are assumed to be continuous, then a bound in Eq.~\eqref{eq:aboveandbelow} always exists. \end{example}

-\begin{example}[Bounded random variables] Clearly, that $\cap_{p \in M} L^1(p) = L^\infty(m)$, so that one could restrict the attention to bounded random variable only.
-This does not seem to produce a model with sufficient applicability.
-Frequntly, useful random variables are unbounded. \end{example}
+\begin{example}[Bounded random variables] Clearly, that $\cap_{p \in M} L^1(p) = L^\infty(m)$, so that one could restrict the attention to a bounded random variable only.
+Such an assumption does not seem to produce a model with sufficient applicability.
+Many useful random variables are unbounded. \end{example}

 Given a vector space $B$ satisfying Eq.~\eqref{eq:B-space}, we define the family of spaces

 together with the transports